CRRC Dalian: 1899–1952

 In 1934 the factory together with Kawasaki Heavy Industries, manufactured the Asia Express high speed steam train for the South Manchuria Railway.

 In 1945 at the end of the Second World War the city came under Soviet Russian control.
 The Changchun Railway was jointly operated by China and Russia until 1952, when control was passed entirely to the Chinese government.
-Soviet Russian occupation ended in 1955.
+The Soviet administration of Dalian ended in 1950, however the USSR continued to station troops there until 1955.

 1952–2000

-In 1956 the company manufactured the China Railways HP prototype 2-10-2 steam locomotive. and in 1957, the first China Railways JS class 2-8-2 locomotive, of which 1916 were built at different plants. as well as other steam locomotives.
+In 1956 the company manufactured the China Railways HP prototype 2-10-2 steam locomotive, and in 1957, the first China Railways JS class 2-8-2 locomotive, of which 1916 were built at different plants. as well as other steam locomotives.

 Diesel locomotives were developed and produced at the plant, a prototype diesel electric type "JuLong" (巨龙 (Jù Lóng, grand dragon)) was produced in 1958 based on the Russian ТЭ10 locomotive and Fairbanks-Morse FM38D opposed piston engine, which led to the DF class diesel electric locomotives entered production in 1964.

 The change from steam to diesel production began in 1965, and in 1969, the first of the China Railways DF4 class of locomotives was produced.
 The DF4 series of locomotive type became the main mainline diesel locomotive type in China, and developments were produced in the following decades; including the DF4B in 1984, the DF4D in 1996.

 In the 1980s the company began a decade long research partnership with Ricardo plc into increasing the power output and efficiency of its DL240 diesel engine products.
 In 1997 it began working with Southwest Research Institute (USA) on the design of a new locomotive diesel engine.